dotnet-IGet/IGet/README.md

 You may want multiple handlers to have certian behaviour, for example logging their execution time.
 You can do this via inheritance or via decorators.

 #### Example 1
-You could create a base class for (a subset of) your handlers if you want to reduce the number of constructor dependencies in your concrete handlers and/or do performance logging (this example violates the single-responsibility principle):
+You could create a base class for (a subset of) your handlers if you want to do performance logging:
 ```csharp
 public abstract class BaseHandler<TRequest, TResponse>
     where TRequest : notnull